 "Technological progress made over the years allows us to have valid alternatives at our disposal that render the use of cruel practices unnecessary as regards animals," he said.

 These statements follow an agreement the company made with The Humane Society of the United States and the Fur Free Alliance to abolish fur from the Fall 2016 collection onward and across all Armani brands: Giorgio Armani, Armani Collezioni, Emporio Armani and A/X Armani Exchange.
 Hooray for progress!

 Excitingly, this is the second time a high-end designer has committed to going fur-free.
 Just last year in July, Hugo Boss pledged to eliminate fur from all designs – it was the first time a big name had ever make this kind of decision.
 Today, we can only hope that more designers will soon follow the Hugo Boss and Armani lead.

 This decision is a landmark for everyone to look to.
 It is one of the forward steps into a more sustainable but still fashionable future.
-Going faux is more animal friendly, environmentally friendly and health conscious.
+Going faux is a more animal-friendly, environmentally-friendly and health conscious choice.
 Plus there is so much more you can do with faux.
-To celebrate this momentous announcement , here are some of the coolest faux-fur pieces out right now that prove Armani's decision to go fur-free will absolutely take the design house to the next level.
+To celebrate this momentous announcement, here are some of the coolest faux-fur pieces out right now that prove Armani's decision to go fur-free will absolutely take the design house to the next level.

 12 faux fur pieces that are endlessly cooler than the real thing